My homestead brings all the flies to the yard…

 The fragrance will also freshen up the grounds and make a lovely touch of scent when the breeze carries it.
 In our next section on sprays, many of these herbs can provide essential oils that have a multitude of purposes.
 Check out our article on using ground covering edibles in a survival garden here.

-The most effective herbs and plants to repel flies are:
+20 effective herbs and plants to repel flies:

 - Sweet basil